vlingo/xoom-examples/xoom-platform-patterns/README.md

 # Admin Demo - step 2

-vlingo implements DDD design pattern - the hexagonal architecture.
+XOOM implements DDD design pattern - the hexagonal architecture.
 See [domain-driven-design-and-hexagonal-architecture](https://www.slideshare.net/crishantha/domain-driven-design-and-hexagonal-architecture) look at slide 1 and slide 35.

-The objective is to demonstrate vlingo's ability to add web-servers - simple **Actor** in the role as **Adapter**
+The objective is to demonstrate XOOM's ability to add web-servers - simple **Actor** in the role as **Adapter**

 * On port 9090 runs the administrator
 * The actual **Organizational** service runs on port 8081.
 See step 1.